Learn your consumer rights if you are travelling by air including compensation, special assistance and what to do if things go wrong.

 If the airline cannot fly you to your intended airport, it is allowed to fly you to another airport within the same region.
 The airline must then transfer you to either your intended airport or a close by location agreed with you.

-If your flight is delayed or cancelled you may be entitled to compensation.
-The amount will depend on the length of your flight, and the length of the delay or impact of the cancellation in you getting to your final destination.
+If your flight is cancelled you may be entitled to compensation.
+The amount will depend on the length of your flight and the impact the cancellation has in delaying your arrival to your final destination.

 |Distance of flight||Impact on arrival time to destination airport||Compensation|